TULiberalArts/Political-Science/pages/resources.md

   the College of Liberal Arts.
 Learn about more opportunities, grants, and resources.
 # custom variables
 ---
+## Affiliated Centers

 The College of Liberal Arts has a number of resources available for political science degree students.
-Check out our two [affiliated centers](#affiliated-centers) for public policy research and community outreach.
-If you enroll as a student, we also encourage you to attend the [Featherman Lecture Series](#featherman-lecture-series), which addresses major public policy issues.
+Check out our affiliated centers for [public policy research](https://www.cla.temple.edu/public-policy-lab/) and [community outreach](http://uccollab.org/).
+If you enroll as a student, we also encourage you to attend the [Featherman Lecture Series](https://www.cla.temple.edu/political-science/student-life/#featherman-lecture-series), which addresses major public policy issues.

-## Affiliated Centers

-### Institute for Public Affairs
-Temple University’s [Institute for Public Affairs](http://www.cla.temple.edu/ipa/) conducts, supports and disseminates interdisciplinary research to inform and improve public policy.
-Our research particularly focuses on Philadelphia, the greater metropolitan area and the Commonwealth of Pennsylvania.

-### University Community Collaborative
-The [University Community Collaborative](http://uccollab.org/) prepares and supports youth and young adults to become confident, effective leaders and creates cultures that value and integrate the contributions of youth, thereby building stronger communities.
+Learn More About All of Our [Affiliated Centers and Institutes](https://liberalarts.temple.edu/academics/centers)